OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Raxenos.md

 ## Significant Historical Impact

-- **Major Plot Points in World History**: Raxenos's influence has led to both great advancements and terrible disasters.
-His role in the Age of Darkness, is undoubtedly what his is most infamous for.
+- **Major Plot Points in World History**:
+	- **The Age of Darkness**: His ascension through a pact with Eolas and the ritual that pierced the veil allowing the demonic forces to invade.
+While many blame him solely, some scholars argue his ritual was corrupted mid-casting by darker forces.
 - **Artifacts**:
-	- The Eye of Raxenos,
+	- The Eye of Raxenos, A crystal orb that floats beside powerful wizards who channel his teachings.
+It allows the user to see invisible creatures, magic auras, and glimpse into other planes—but too much use can cause madness.
-	- The Tome of Eternity,
+	- The Tome of Eternity, Said to contain the blasphemous finding Raxenos uncovered during and post ascension.
-	- The Staff of Raxenos,
+	- The Staff of Raxenos, Raxenos' personal staff and arcane conduit, to wield this staff is to wield untold power, but at what cost?

 ## Quotes